PowerShell/PowerShell/docs/FAQ.md

 =========================================================

-When a submodule is first initialized and updated, it is not checked out to a branch, but the very exact commit that the superproject (this PowerShell repository) has recorded for the submodule.
+When a submodule is first initialized and updated, it is not checked out to a branch, but the very exact commit that the super-project (this PowerShell repository) has recorded for the submodule.
-This is the intended behavior.
+This behavior is intended.

 If you want to check out an actual branch, just do so with `git checkout <branch>`.
 A submodule is just a Git repository; it just happens to be nested inside another repository.